2ndQuadrant/bdr/README.md

 The answer to most "how do I" questions beyond this is still "you don't".
 This is early days work.

+The init tests fail (diff mismatches), the others shouldn't.

 Only really tested in a single-cluster setup so far.
 Expect bugs.

 There's a known deadlock when creating slots.
 You must pre-create